Israeli permit regime in the West Bank: Obtaining permits

 Since 1991 Israel has never publicly clarified with clear consistent rules the criteria governing permits.
 To obtain a permit in the 1980s and 1990s, applicants were obligated to obtain an approval stamp from several separate offices, each time paying a fee.
 Comprehensive permit forms: from the tax office, the local police, the municipality, the Israeli-sponsored "village leagues" (both of the latter often staffed by collaborators) and the Israeli Security Agency Shin Bet did not guarantee the approval.

 The lives of nearly all of the 4.5 million Palestinians in the Palestinian lands under Israel control are nearly all affected, directly or indirectly by the permit regime.
 The multiplicity of permit types and the legal complexities of qualifying to obtain them have created a sprawling bureaucracy, replete with brokers, and arguably feeds corruption, since as much as 25% of the wages earned by many Palestinian labourers with permission to work in Israel can be required to pay off permit brokers who, in turn, are thought to share their dividends with Israeli employers in a kind of kickback arrangement.

 The Shin Bet maintains a list of Palestinians barred from entering Israel.
 Before the Second Intifada that list numbered only several thousand, and in the six years that followed it expanded to include almost 250,000 West Bank Palestinians.
 By 2007 approximately one fifth of the Palestinian male population between the ages of sixteen and sixty-five in the West Bank were classified as "security threats", resulting in their being barred movement permits.
+The Shin Bet also uses the regular renewal process to recruit Palestinian collaborators, and while the proportion of Palestinians accepting is low the suspicion of collaboration falls on all those who obtain entry permits, with Yael Berda remarking that "The result is the dissolution of the social fabric, due to the constant suspicion."

 Permits to work in Israel can be revoked if a relative of the labourer is killed as a result of errant Israeli gunfire.
 When press photographer Amjad al-Alaami of Beit Ummar was shot in the head while standing in his doorway in March 2002, his brother Muayyad was denied a permit to work in Israel because Shin Beit considered him a security risk.
 The ban was rescinded after a decade and a half, and Muayyad al-Alaami resumed work as a tarrer for a Tel Aviv contractor.
 On 28 July 2021, as the family were driving to a picnic, one of 4 Israeli soldiers, interpreting a reverse by the car as suspicious, sprayed the family backup with two machine gun bursts, and killed one of Muayyad's three children, Mohammad (11) in the vehicle.
 Soon after, his work permit was revoked since, as the father of a victim of the conflict, he was again deemed a security risk.